-The most recent version of this document, as detailed in the Document History, is approved by the Department of Building and Housing.
-It is effective from 1 March 2005 and supercedes all previous versions of this document.
+The most recent version of this document, as detailed in the Document History, is approved by the Chief Executive of the Department of Building and Housing.
+It is effective from 1 April 2007 and supersedes all previous versions of this document.